marioyasuo/AutoMapper/Dynamic-and-ExpandoObject-Mapping.md

-AutoMapper can map to/from dynamic objects without any configuration:
+AutoMapper can map to/from dynamic objects without any explicit configuration:

 ```cs
 public class Foo {